Vitamin A for conception, pregnancy, breastfeeding (and life!)

 While critically low levels of vitamin A are not common in developed countries, subclinically low levels are surprisingly common.
-Defined as serum retinol concentrations lower than 0.70 μmol/L or 20 μg/dL, subclinical vitamin A levels are often dismissed by traditionally trained doctors and healthcare providers because they are higher than the conventional lab ranges for deficiency.
+Defined as serum retinol, or concentrations lower than 0.70 μmol/L or 20 μg/dL, subclinical vitamin A levels are often dismissed by traditionally trained doctors and healthcare providers because they are higher than the conventional lab ranges for deficiency.

 Optimal vitamin A levels are important for: